 It won't do any good for you to punish your puppy for eliminating in the house.
 In fact, it will do more harm.
 Just clean up the soiled area.
 If you rub his nose in it and scold him, you will just make him afraid of you or eliminating in your presence.

 You will have to clean the area really well and use an odor eliminator (Equalizer™ Carpet Stain & Odor Eliminator

 ) to keep your puppy from soiling in that same area.

 It's so important to be consistent and vigilant.
-If you follow these steps you will have fewer accidents.
-If you allow your puppy to have a lot of accidents, you will only confuse him about where he is suppose to go and therefore prolong housetraining.
+If you follow these steps, you will have fewer accidents.
+If you allow your puppy to have a lot of accidents, you will only confuse him about where he is supposed to go and therefore prolong housetraining.

 If you must leave your puppy alone for long periods of time, confine him to an area with enough room to sleep and play, along with a separate place to eliminate.
 Use training pads (Pooch Pads™

 ) with a floor protector in this area for your convenience.